-- 47. A doctoral student is assessed at the academic department and the Committee at the end of the autumn and spring semesters of each academic year.
-The academic department, with the participation of the doctoral student and his/her Supervisor, assesses the implementation of the doctoral student's work plan and provides its conclusions to the Committee which gives the doctoral student the positive evaluation (thereby approving the continuation of doctoral studies and the specified work plan for the next academic year) or the negative evaluation (thereby suggesting the termination of the doctoral studies).
+50. A doctoral student is assessed at the academic department of the doctoral student's institution and the Committee at the end of the autumn and spring semesters of each academic year.
+The academic department, with the participation of the doctoral student and his/her Supervisor, assesses the implementation of the doctoral student's work plan and provides its conclusions to the Committee which gives the doctoral student the positive evaluation (thereby approving the continuation of the doctoral studies and the specified work plan for the next academic year) or the negative evaluation (thereby suggesting the termination of the doctoral studies).
 The Committee can postpone a doctoral student's performance evaluation for a maximum period of 3 months if the doctoral student is slightly behind in his/her work plan, with the requirement that he/she completes the scheduled activities by the date of the postponed performance evaluation.
-The Committee transfers the protocol of performance evaluation and the documents submitted by the doctoral student to the Doctoral School.
-Upon receiving the negative evaluation, a doctoral student is expelled from the Doctoral studies by the order of the University Rector.
-In case a doctoral student obviously fails to implement a work plan, an extraordinary performance evaluation may be initiated upon the proposal of the Supervisor or the head of the doctoral student's department, as well as the Committee. - 48.
-The University Vice-Rector for Research can postpone the deadlines for doctoral studies, research, examinations, preparation of a dissertation or other assessments due to important reasons (illness, pregnancy and childbirth, etc.) for a period not exceeding 3 months.
-The requests of doctoral students for the postponement of the deadlines with supporting documents are submitted to the University AIS within three working days of the cause under consideration.
+The Committee transfers the protocol on the performance evaluation and the documents submitted by the doctoral student to the Doctoral School of the doctoral student's institution.
+Upon receiving the negative evaluation, the doctoral student is expelled from the doctoral studies by the order of the head of the doctoral student's institution.
+In case the doctoral student obviously fails to implement a work plan, an extraordinary performance evaluation may be initiated upon the proposal of the Supervisor or the head of the doctoral student's department, as well as the Committee.

+51. A doctoral student's deadlines for the doctoral studies, research, examinations, the preparation of a dissertation, or other assessments can be postponed due to important reasons (illness, pregnancy and childbirth, etc.) for a period not exceeding 3 months.
+The requests of doctoral students for the postponement of the deadlines along with the supporting documents are submitted to the Doctoral School of the doctoral student's institution within three working days of the cause under consideration.
 It does not influence the duration of the doctoral studies.
-If the deadlines for assessments are postponed due to important reasons, the payment of the doctoral student's scholarship (support for studies) is suspended until the doctoral student has been given the positive assessment for the scheduled activities.
+If the deadlines for assessments are postponed due to important reasons, the payment of the doctoral student's scholarship